Sirius0531/final_project/README.md

 **Description of the data exploration phase of the project** We are using python and pandas to clean the dataset, filtering on data industry specific jobs in the USA.
-Upload the cleaned dataset to S3 buket AWS XXX---
+Upload the cleaned dataset to S3 buket on AWS.

 **Description of the analysis phase of the project** Beautiful soup, splinter, pgadmin, jupyter notebook

 Result of analysis
 Recommendation for future analysis